novuhq/examples/novu-workflows/react/shipping-order-confirmation/README.md

-## Shipping order confirmation workflow
+## Amazon Shipping Order Confirmation Workflow Example

-> Here's an Amazon shipping order confirmation workflow with email steps.
+What you will find here:

+- A workflow for sending shipping order confirmation over Email.
+- The ability for product teams to control content and appearance of the order confirmation email.
+- The ability for product teams to control goods and packages recommendations.
+- Amazon-like designed email as an inspiration.

 ## Steps